Skip to main content

 };

-// import { createAdminApiClient } from '@shopify/admin-api-client'; // remove this
+// import { createAdminApiClient } from '@shopify/admin-api-client'; // removed

-import {createAdminApiSdk} from '~/lib/admin-api-sdk'; // add this
+import {createAdminApiSdk} from '~/lib/admin-api-sdk';

 export function createContext(